 Coltyn and his parents researched cannabis as much as possible.
-They found a study from Israel that reported smoking marijuana could help people with Crohn’s disease.
+They found that reported smoking marijuana could help people with Crohn’s disease.

 “I wasn’t going to smoke, but when my parents told me that from what they knew, cannabis oil doesn’t have any known side effects, I was on board,” says Coltyn.
 “Before we looked into cannabis, I was just told it was bad and that I should stay away from it.
 But I had faith in my parents.
 They had seen me go through so much.”

 At that time, medical use of cannabis had been legalized in Colorado.
 However, Crohn’s disease wasn’t one of the qualifying diseases.
 Still, symptoms that Coltyn was experiencing did qualify.

 In order for pediatric patients to receive a medical marijuana card, they must be examined by two doctors.
 After searching for the best doctors, Coltyn became the first registered pediatric medical marijuana user for Crohn’s disease in Colorado.

 With no known dosage for his condition, Coltyn’s dad experimented with adding cannabis oil to brownies.

 “After the first few weeks, I started feeling better,” Coltyn says.
 “But I will never touch a brownie again, whether it’s medicated or not.
 I had to eat about two every day for a month.”

 Eventually, Coltyn’s dad connected with a caregiver.
 The caregiver didn’t know much about Crohn’s disease, so Coltyn had to figure out his own dosages through trial and error.
 The family kept a journal about how Coltyn reacted to each dosage, and adjusted accordingly.